TrevorMare/Root_Insurance_Net_Core/README.md

 ## Root Insurance Api Wrapper
 The **RootInsurance.Api** project is a wrapper around the Root's Insurance Web Api.
 This project was developed in .net Core 2.0 and still needs some work as not all of the calls has been implemented / tested yet.
 The Basics for the example that works with the chat bot is implemented.
 Here is the list of features currently supported.

+** NOTE THAT OF THE CURRENCY VALUES ARE PASSED IN AS CENTS AND NOT RANDS **

 * Get Gadget Models (Returns a list of gadgets that can be insured)
 * Get life cover quotation
 * Get funeral cover quotation